tokkonopapa/WordPress-IP-Geo-Block/_codex/06. Dashboard/01. Validation rule settings/validation-rule-settings.md

 followings according to your selection.

 - **Redirect URL**
-  For 2XX and 3XX, specify the redirect destination URL (default is [blackhole.webpagetest.org][Blackhole]).
+  For 2XX and 3XX, specify the destination URL to be redirected (default is [blackhole.webpagetest.org][Blackhole]).

 - **Response message**
-  For 4XX and 5XX, specify a message displayed by a simple interface of [`wp_die()`][WP-DIE].
-A [human-friendly error page][Error-Page] can be configured separately based on the theme template such as `404.php`.
+  For 4XX and 5XX, specify a message displayed on a simple interface by [`wp_die()`][WP-DIE].
+Instead of this message, you can setup a [human-friendly error page][Error-Page] based on the theme template such as `404.php` can be configured.

 #### Validation timing ####

 Specify when this plugin will perform the validation.

-Normally, the timing when the plugin can safely be initialized is [`init` action hook][Action-Hook].
+Normally, the timing when the plugin can safely be initialized may be [`init` action hook][Action-Hook].
 But since it is after loading the theme and all the activated plugins, it takes unnecessary server load in case of blocking.
-In order to avoid this waste, you can select it as `muplugins_loaded`.
+In order to avoid such waste, you can select it as `muplugins_loaded`.

 ### See also ###